-The Financial Mechanism Office – the secretariat of the EEA and Norway Grants – is seeking a Fund Operator to develop and implement the EEA Grants programme for civil society in Greece 2014-2021 (the ‘Active Citizens Fund’).
+The Financial Mechanism Office (FMO) – the secretariat of the EEA and Norway Grants – is seeking a joint technical Fund Operator to manage the EEA Grants programmes for Local Development and Poverty Reduction and Asylum and Migration in Greece 2014-2021.
 This is the invitation to bid.

 Almost 14 million young people in Europe are not in employment, education or training.
 The EEA and Norway Grants Fund for Youth Employment supports the most vulnerable and hard-to-reach among them and aim to help them into the labour market.